BstLabs/py-vm-instance/README.md

 # py-vm-instance
 Base classes for VM interface implementation

-[EC2 Instance ABC](https://github.com/BstLabs/py-vm-instance) was developed by [BST LABS](https://github.com/BstLabs/) as an open source generic infrastructure foundation for the cloud version of Python run-time within the scope of the [Cloud AI Operating System (CAIOS)](http://caios.io) project.
+[instance-map-abc](https://github.com/BstLabs/py-vm-instance) was developed by [BST LABS](https://github.com/BstLabs/) as an open source generic infrastructure foundation for the cloud version of Python run-time within the scope of the [Cloud AI Operating System (CAIOS)](http://caios.io) project.

 ## Installation